Applied to jobs and heard nothing back? This might be why.

 • Plain-text versions of resume content

-Why PDF Text Breaks In LinkedIn Fields
+Why PDF Text Breaks in ATS and Job Platforms

 A PDF is designed for visual layout, not for clean plain-text editing.
 When you copy text out of a PDF, list markers, spacing, punctuation, and hidden characters can travel with it.
 Those artifacts may stay invisible inside the original document but become obvious the moment you paste them into a plain-text field.